 Another notable mention on our list of types of chameleons to keep as pets is the Carpet chameleon.
 The color markings found all over the body of the Carpet Chameleon are where the name “Carpet Chameleon” originates.

 Spots, stripes, and circles are all possible patterns on any specimen.
-However, pregnant females’ already stunning markings become even more pronounced.
+However, the stunning markings of pregnant females have become even more pronounced.
 Some females can have such intricate detailing on their bodies that they look like an oriental carpet.

 Females are uncommon to be more elaborately decorated than males in the animal kingdom.
 As a consequence of this, numerous owners choose to keep females rather than males as their pets.

 This particular species of Chameleon is a more diminutive one.
-The majority will reach adult lengths ranging from six to ten inches when they mature.
+Most will reach adult lengths ranging from six to ten inches when they mature.
 Because of their small size, Carpet Chameleons do not require a particularly large enclosure.

-In most cases, you can find them in verdant rainforests packed with vegetation.
-Most captive Carpet Chameleons favor a setting similar to a forest, although they have also been spotting them in mountainous and desert environments.
+You can usually find them in verdant rainforests packed with vegetation.
+Most captive Carpet Chameleons favor a setting similar to a forest, although they have also been spotted in mountainous and desert environments.

 This pet chameleon has a very textured appearance, which you can only fully appreciate if you see it in person.